 “If they can do anywhere close to what they say they should do, it will be a game changer.

 “Over time you will increase the wool cut, you want the perfect sheep that rears as many lambs as possible and cuts as much wool as possible – there is nothing too greedy about that,” he said.

-He considers he will be ahead “of the game, because I won’t have to worry about files,” but concedes people are not sure about the short-tailed sheep yet.
+He considers he will be “ahead of the game, because I won’t have to worry about flies,” but concedes people are not sure about the short-tailed sheep yet.